valkey-io/valkey-doc/commands/json.mset.md

 * path - required, a JSON path to set the value at
 * value - required, a JSON value to set at the specified path

-## Return

-* Simple String 'OK' if the operation was successful
-* Error on failure

 ## Examples

 Enhanced path syntax: